crippit/zip-solutions-home/docs/about-us.md

 Solutions Zip (Operating as Zip Captions and Zip Solutions) is a registered business in Quebec.

+If you want to learn more, or want to talk to us, [get in touch](../contact-us.md)

 ---
 # Our Team
 ![Chris Webb](/images/Chris_Circle.png)